dompl/old.atsdiamondtools/wp-content/plugins/AGWooCommerceBarclayePDQPaymentGateway-premium/readme.txt

 Automatic updates should work like a charm; as always though, update on a staging site before pushing to a live site, failing that ensure you backup your site just in case.

 == Changelog ==

+= v3.2.3 - 02/03/20 =
+* Tweak         - Fully disabled new score system.
+* New           - New hook to allow extra parameters to be sent to ePDQ.

+= v3.2.1 - 18/02/20 =
+* Tweak         - Generate SHA string in refund request.

+= v3.2.0 - 17/02/20 =
+* Feature       - New transaction score system (BETA).
+* New           - Function to dynamically generate tips and information (posts) on welcome page.
+* Dev           - Security improvements.
+* Update        - Update to FS SDK.

+= v3.1.6 - 05/12/19 =
+* Tweak         - Fix to unset() doing_wp_cron from SHA_check().

 = v3.1.5 - 21/10/19 =
 * New           - Support for Direct HTTP server-to-server request with a fallback to docs to show the setup guide.